-Air Niugini has embraced the SP PNG Hunters (right) with an extension to the agreement to fly the rugby league team within PNG and to Australia.
+Air Niugini has embraced the SP PNG Hunters

+(right) with an extension to the agreement to fly the rugby league team within PNG and to Australia.

-Alan Moramoro, acknowledged the airline for with the SP PNG Hunters since the URE: SUPPLIED BY SP PNG HUNTERS its continuous support. franchise was launched in 2014.
+SP PNG Hunters' Commercial Manager, Air Niugini has been a foundation partner Alan Moramoro, acknowledged the airline for with the SP PNG Hunters since the URE: SUPPLIED BY SP PNG HUNTERS its continuous support. franchise was launched in 2014.
 "It's good to know that Air Niugini is back on board, continuing this important partnership to assist with our travel."